This post may contain affiliate links. Please read my disclosure policy.

 Do you think that will work?

-While the sweet potatoes are cooking, prepare the rice.
-Bring 1-1/4 cups water to boil in a small saucepan and add the rice.
-Turn heat to low, cover, and simmer for about 15 minutes or till the water is absorbed.
-Remove from heat and set aside.
+- While the sweet potatoes are cooking, prepare the rice.
+Bring 1 1/4 cups water to boil in a small saucepan and add the rice.
+Turn heat to low, cover, and simmer for about 15 minutes or until the water is absorbed.
+Remove from the heat and set aside.

 When potatoes are cool enough to handle, the skin will easily come off with a paper towel.
 Remove and discard all of the skin.

-Add the rice and allow the mixture to simmer.
-Let it simmer about 15 minutes to allow the spices to work their magic.
-The rice will help to thicken it up as it simmers.
+- Return the pot to the heat and add the brown sugar, salt, curry powder, garam masala, and cayenne pepper.
+Stir in the cooked rice and allow the mixture to simmer on low heat for about 15 minutes to allow the spices to work their magic.
+The starch from the rice will help to thicken the soup as it simmers.

 Garnish with a little chopped cilantro for some pretty contrast and even more flavor.